Pomona Envisioning the Future: Project

 Susan Krieg was the painting facilitator.
 Some of the paintings include Marsha Shaw's Joy of Cloning, and paintings that reflect Deane Swick's views about potential outcomes of conflict within the Middle East and Victoria Delgadillo's viewpoint about worker exploitation.
 The photography group's submissions included works by Bob Markovich and Nelson Trombley.
-Pamela Marsden composed "Electro-Acoustic Interactive Opera/Installation for Voices, Percussion and Electronics" for the performance, We Are All Sibyls.
+Pamela Madsen composed "Electro-Acoustic Interactive Opera/Installation for Voices, Percussion and Electronics" for the performance, We Are All Sibyls.
 It is about Sibyl, "a woman endowed with the power of prophecy in Greek mythology and therefore a natural symbol for the challenges of imagining the future."
 A mural was designed by one team featuring the Goddess Pomona.

 Works of art were shown first at Pitzer College's Nichols Gallery, with a webcast with Chicago.
 They were then displayed in galleries in Claremont and the Pomona Arts Colony, as well as on the Cal Poly Pomona campus in early 2004.
 The former gallery director at California State University, Dextra Frankel, directed the "sprawling exhibition design".
 In 1967, Frankel was curator of Chicago's first major exhibition.